Five-year Goals and Associated Interim Benchmarks

-From North Carolina Central University: North Carolina Central University (NCCU) is a historically black university (HBCU) founded in 1910 to provide a liberal arts education for African Americans.
-NCCU is located in close proximity to the world-renowned Research Triangle Park and is one of the 17 constituent institutions in the UNC System.
+From North Carolina Central University: North Carolina Central University (NCCU) is a historically black university (HBCU), founded in 1910 to provide a liberal arts education for African Americans.
+NCCU is located in close proximity to the world-renowned Research Triangle Park.
 The university’s 2019-2024 Strategic Plan, Charting a New Landscape for Student-Centered Success, aligns with the UNC System’s strategic plan metrics.
 NCCU’s mission is to provide underserved populations with greater access to higher education.
-In Fall 2020, there were 6,067 degree-seeking undergraduate students across all classes.
-Of that figure, 3,088 (56.4%) were Pell recipients; for first-time new undergraduates, 791 (64.2%) were Pell recipients.
+In Fall 2021, there were 6,067 degree-seeking undergraduate students across all classes.
+Of that figure, 3,357 (63.1%) were Pell recipients; for first-time new undergraduates, 824 (72.9%) were Pell recipients.
 The university assisted more than 5,200 students during the 2020-2021 academic year by clearing over $10 million in outstanding tuition and fees and waived costs for its summer session.
 NCCU allocated approximately $8 million directly to 3,832 students, covering their unpaid balances.

 By 2021-22, NCCU will produce 400 rural graduates, an increase of 16.3% (56 additional rural completions over a base of 344).